GeoffreyHuck/GeoffreyHuck/README.md

 But you can have a glimpse of what I'm doing thanks to [France-IOI](https://www.france-ioi.org), a French association whose aim is to teach algorithmic to young populations, which releases all their projects as open-source.

+I am a consultant and trainer.
+I solve tech and strategic challenges for small and midsize organizations.

 Business owners and project leaders turn to me when:
 - They launch a new projects and are afraid to fail
 - They are frustrated by the time their developments take